-I am limiting this list to retired players only, we will be doing a list like this for every NFL team over the next few months, feel free to leave comments and tear my list apart!
+I am limiting this list to retired players only; we will be making a list like this for every NFL team over the next few months; feel free to leave comments and tear my list apart!

-Fulcher played in 103 games as a Bengal, starting in 98 of them.
-He had a total of 8.5 sacks and 31 interceptions over the course of his career, placing him third in Bengals history.
 One of the hardest hitting safeties in Bengals history.
+Fulcher played in 103 games as a Bengal, starting in 98.
+He had 8.5 sacks and 31 interceptions, which placed him third in Bengals history.

-Pickens played in 120 games in Cincinnati, and started in 110 of them.
-Pickens was awarded with back-to-back Pro Bowl selections in 1995 and 1996.
+Pickens played in 120 games in Cincinnati and started in 110 of them.
+Pickens was awarded back-to-back Pro Bowl selections in 1995 and 1996.
 Pickens also held the Bengals record for receiving touchdowns in a career and a season.
 His 63 receiving touchdowns remained No. 1 until 2010.

-Blake to Pickens was one of the lone highlights during the entire decade of the 90’s for the Bengals franchise.
+Blake to Pickens was one of the lone highlights during the ’90s for the Bengals franchise.

-Collinsworth was the Bengals first 1,000-yard receiver and finished his career with four such seasons.
+It played a big part in the Bengals turnaround in 1981, leading to the team’s first Super Bowl appearance.
+Collinsworth was the Bengal’s first 1,000-yard receiver and finished his career with four such seasons.
 He was the all-time receiving leader when he finished his career and attended the Pro Bowl in his first three seasons.
-Played a big part in the Bengals turn around in 1981 that led to the teams first Super Bowl appearance.

-Running back James Brooks carried the ball for Cincinnati from 1984-1991.
-During that time he earned a spot in the Pro Bowl four times, and rushed for 6,447 yards during his career.
+Running back James Brooks carried the ball for Cincinnati from 1984-to 1991.
+He earned a spot in the Pro Bowl four times and rushed for 6,447 yards during his career.

 Former Bengals running back Corey Dillon left Cincinnati as their all-time leading rusher, with 8,061 yards on 1,865 carries.
-Was the most dominant running back in the history of the team.
+He was the most dominant running back in the history of the team.

 Dillon played in 107 games as a Bengal, starting 95 of them.
 Dillon also added 192 catches for 1,482 receiving yards.